arturmeinzer/n8n-nodes-upscaleimg/README.md

 ## Credentials

 You need an UpscaleIMG API key.
-Get one at [upscaleimg.app/en/api-docs](https://upscaleimg.app/en/api-docs).
+Sign up at [upscaleimg.app](https://upscaleimg.app), then generate your API key in the [dashboard](https://upscaleimg.app/en/dashboard).
+See the [API documentation](https://upscaleimg.app/en/api-docs) for details.

 Add the API key in n8n under **Credentials > UpscaleIMG API**.